Zenobia Powell Perry: Archival collection

-Zenobia Powell Perry's papers are held at the Center for Black Music Research at Columbia College in Chicago.
+Zenobia Powell Perry's papers are held at the Center for Black Music Research at Columbia College in Chicago, Illinois.
 The collection is titled Zenobia Powell Perry Scores and Music Manuscripts.
 The collection as a whole consists primarily of original compositions and manuscripts produced by Powell herself.

-Her pedagogical piano works are included in the University of Colorado at Boulder's Hidden Voices: Piano Music by Black Women Composers.
+Her pedagogical piano works are included in the University of Colorado Boulder's Hidden Voices: Piano Music by Black Women Composers.

 Personal life

 In 1932, Zenobia Powell married violinist "King" Earl Gaynor.
 While she was pregnant, Gaynor left and she raised their son on her own.
 They later divorced in 1933.
 Her son, Lemuel, died in 1944 at age 11 of a ruptured appendix.
 In 1941, she married Jimmie Rogers Perry and they had a daughter, soprano Janis-Rozena Peri, in 1943.
 Perry was divorced again while her daughter was young.
 Perry raised her daughter alone while working towards her advanced degrees and studies and also while also working as a professor.
 Perry also supported her elderly mother for many years.

-In 1962, she joined the NAACP to aid in the civil rights struggle.
+In 1962, Perry joined the National Association for the Advancement of Colored People (NAACP) to aid in the civil rights struggle.

-In 1989 she was diagnosed and treated for breast cancer, and her health deteriorated until her death.
-She died January 17, 2004, at the age of 95.
+In 1989, Perry was diagnosed and treated for breast cancer, and her health deteriorated until her death, nearly 15 years later.
+She died on January 17, 2004, in Xenia, Ohio, aged 95.